 Scientists in the U.S. Northeast published two studies examining the impact of deer overpopulation on natural ecosystems in early March 2014.
 Biologists at Cornell University investigated disruptions by large numbers of deer to natural growth in developing forests.
-University of Pittsburgh researchers showed how large deer populations are causing an increase in garlic mustard, an exotic invasive plant, in forest understory fauna.
-In both instances, the root problem is overgrazing of native plants by deer that open up more growing space for invasive exotic plants that deer find unpalatable.
+University of Pittsburgh researchers showed how large deer populations are causing an increase in garlic mustard, an exotic invasive plant, in forest understory flora.
+In both instances, the root problem is overgrazing by deer of native plants that open up more growing space for invasive exotic plants that deer find unpalatable.

 Under normal conditions, when cleared land is left to revert to forest, there’s a natural progression of vegetation: grasses are gradually replaced by herbaceous plants and shrubs, followed by native tree species such as cottonwood, locust and sumac.
 Deer, however, have a strong preference for consuming native plants over exotic invasive plants.
 As a result, most native plants are unable to recover from the pressure of overgrazing by deer.
 This allows exotic invasives such as thorny thickets of buckthorn, viburnum and multiflora rose bushes, largely shunned by deer, to become dominant in the landscape.

 Scientists at Cornell studied how deer alter the natural development of temperate woodlands in Ithaca, New York, where deer numbers are 10 times greater than historical populations.
 Their findings were published in the March 7, 2014, issue of PLOS ONE.